doj/ep_codingdojo/README.md

 system's native shell.
 The plugin will look for a special filename placeholder.
 The filename must be enclosed in ampersand characters.
 The plugin will write the source code (pad text above the compiler line) to the specified file name.

+### writing multiple files

+Multiple compile lines can be present in the Etherpad text.
+Every time a compile line is found, the text preceeding the line will be written to a file and the command will be executed.
+Use a command which doesn't do anything like "true" to only write a file.
+See the XSLT example above.